 2. SCAR MANAGEMENT AND WOUND CARE

-Your hand therapist may be in charge of removing post-operative sutures, re-dressing your wounds or applying silicone products and compression to scars.
+Your hand therapist may remove post-operative sutures, re-dressing your wounds, or apply silicone products and compression to scars.

 3. IN-DEPTH ANATOMICAL KNOWLEDGE OF THE HAND AND ARM

 Hand therapy practitioners focus their attention on this one area of the body.
 As such, they have an enviable level of knowledge that’s hard to find elsewhere.

 They can accurately diagnose an injury or condition and treat it with injury-specific rehabilitation and exercises.

 Accredited Hand Therapists are full members of the Australian Hand Therapy Association (AHTA).